RandomHashTags/destiny/README.md

 <summary>Macros</summary>

-Unlocks compile-time optimizations for the router, routes, route groups responders, and middleware.
+Unlocks compile-time optimizations for middleware, routers, routes, route groups, and route responders.

 <b>Most runtime optimizations come from here.</b> This includes:

-- auto generation of optimized enums, structs and functions (avoiding classes and existentials)
+- auto generation of optimal data structures and functions (avoiding classes and existentials)
 - perfect hashing for routes (if enabled & possible)

 </details>